 How is farsightedness diagnosed?

-Common vision screenings, similar to the type done in schools, are generally ineffective in detecting farsighted people because these individuals can identify the letters on an eye chart with little difficulty.
+Common vision screenings, similar to the type done in schools, are generally ineffective in detecting farsighted people because these individuals can often accommodate and identify the letters on an eye chart with little difficulty.
 Farsightedness can be more effectively diagnosed during a comprehensive eye examination.

 How would farsightedness affect my daily life?

-Farsightedness will probably not significantly affect your lifestyle when you’re young, although it will become more noticeable as you grow older.
+Farsightedness will probably not significantly affect your lifestyle when you’re young, especially if your prescription is mild, but it will become more noticeable as you grow older.

 Read More About LASIK Surgery